mcagalj/CNS-2024-25/docs/envelope_encryption.md

 # Cryptography and Network Security <!-- omit in toc -->

-# Lab 6: Envelope Encryption using RSA and AES <!-- omit in toc -->
+# Lab 6: Hybrid/Envelope Encryption using RSA and AES <!-- omit in toc -->

 ## Introduction